liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

   converting its camel case to lower case and using dashes (`-`) to separate words.

-Let's demonstrate by mapping a service method's URL using the above naming conventions both on some portal service and on created plugin service.
+We'll demonstrate these naming conventions by mapping a service method's URL using the naming conventions both on a created plugin service and on a portal service.

 For our created service method, the URL looks like: